MichaelCharles/GettingCleaningProject/README.md

 Course Project for Getting and Cleaning Data

 See https://class.coursera.org/getdata-004/human_grading/view/courses/972137/assessments/3/submissions
 for a full description of this project.
-The progject is to transform raw data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip to a tidy data set.
+The project is to transform raw data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip to a tidy data set.